– 03-03-2021 –

 We have four commentators available from whom you may wish to choose .
 Scroll down to the name of the commentator.

-Michel DeVerteuil : A Trinidadian Holy Ghost Father, late director of the Centre of Biblical renewal .
+Michel DeVerteuil : Holy Ghost Father, late director of the Centre of Biblical renewal in Trinidad, W.I.

-Thomas O’Loughlin: Professor of Historical Theology University of Nottingham NG7 2RD
+Thomas O’Loughlin: Professor of Hist Theology University of Nottingham NG7 2RD

-Donal Neary SJ: Editor of The Sacred Heart Messenger and National Director of The Apostlship of Prayer.
+Donal Neary SJ: Editor of The Sacred Heart Messenger and Nat.
+Director of The Apostleship of Prayer.

 Lectio Divina with the Sunday Gospels